North and South Korean troops exchange fire along border

 South Korea suffered no casualties, the military said.
 Defense officials said it’s also unlikely that North Korea had any casualties, since the South Korean warning shots were fired at uninhibited North Korean territory.
 The North’s official Korean Central News Agency, or KCNA, did not immediately report about the incident.

-A preliminary South Korean analysis showed that North Korea’s firing wasn’t likely a calculated provocation, though Seoul will continue examining whether there was any motivation for the action, a South Korean defense official said.
+A preliminary South Korean analysis showed that North Korea’s firing was probably not a calculated provocation, though Seoul will continue examining whether there was any motivation for the action, a South Korean defense official said.
 He spoke on condition of anonymity, citing department rules.

+U.S. Secretary of State Mike Pompeo also said it was believed that North Korea’s firing was not intentional.

+“We think those are accidental,” Pompeo said on ABC’s “This Week.”
+“South Koreans did return fire.
+So far as we can tell, there was no loss of life on either side.”

-Farming activities around the North Korean area where the firing occurred continued throughout Sunday and North Korea’s military didn’t display any other suspicious activities after the gunfire, the official said.
-He said there was a thick fog in the area at the time of the incident.
+Farming activities around the North Korean area where the firing occurred continued throughout Sunday and North Korea’s military didn’t display any other suspicious activities after the gunfire, the South Korean defense official said.
+He said there was thick fog in the area at the time of the incident.

 Later Sunday, South Korea sent a message to North Korea to try to avoid an escalation, but the North did not immediately reply, according to South Korea’s military.